How to figure out if you're eligible for money in the Equifax settlement

 People who were harmed in the cybertheft can also claim as much as $20,000 in cash reimbursement for expenses related to the breach.
 Those include fees to freeze or unfreeze credit reports, as well as for credit-monitoring services; losses from unauthorized charges to accounts; and any payments to lawyers and or accountants.

 You can make a claim for up to 20 hours of time spent dealing with the breach.
-The good news here is that backing documents aren't required, and you could see compensation for time you spend trying to recover from identity theft (or avoid it in the first place) of $25 an hour up (up a maximum of 10 hours -- more than that and you will need documents backing up your additional time spent).
+The good news here is that backing documents aren't required, and you could see compensation for time you spend trying to recover from identity theft (or avoid it in the first place) of $25 an hour (up a maximum of 10 hours -- more than that and you will need documents backing up your additional time spent).
+You must certify that you are being truthful.

-The settlement site includes a page with answers to frequently asked questions, from basics like how the settlement came about to how long it could take to get your money (the process could take several months or more.)
+Again, notice the words "up to" for the hourly reimbursement offer.
+NerdWallet notes there is another $31 million bucket of money to cover claims for time spent.
+If it is exhausted, payouts will be reduced proportionally.

 The deadline to file claims is Jan.
 22, 2020, for most benefits, and you won't receive anything until the settlement administrator gets the go-ahead from a court — that would be Jan.
 23, 2020, at the earliest.

-Want to keep on top of the situation?
-Just sign up for email alerts from the FTC or call (833) 759-2982 for updates.
+To keep on top of the situation, just sign up for email alerts from the FTC or call (833) 759-2982 for updates.

+The settlement site includes a page with answers to frequently asked questions, from basics like how the settlement came about to how long it could take to get your money (the process could take several months or more).